 Although it is not a highly quantitative programme, we do expect students to be confident with numbers before applying.
 If you’re coming from a degree background that isn’t particularly quantitative, then you should be able to demonstrate that you have some form of experience in this area.
 You will have the opportunity to highlight this to us in the quantitative experience section of the application form.

-Any finance, accounting and analysis subjects in particular are looked on favourably, as these will benefit you throughout the programme and are the kind of skills that will be sought after by future employers – top consulting companies consistently rate strong quantitative skills as increasingly desirable.
+Any finance, accounting and analysis subjects, in particular, are looked on favourably, as these will benefit you throughout the programme and are the kind of skills that will be sought after by future employers – top consulting companies consistently rate strong quantitative skills as increasingly desirable.

-If you have gained any quantitative experience in an internship, make sure that your role and the extent of your abilities is clear as we can take this into account when making an assessment of your quantitative background.
+If you have gained any quantitative experience in an internship, make sure that your role and the extent of your abilities are clear as we can take this into account when making an assessment of your quantitative background.

 GMAT and GRE

 We include the careers section of the application with good reason.
-We want to see that you have researched your target role thoroughly, know exactly what your chosen companies are looking for and have thought about how you match up to this – in other words, you already have examples in the bag that make you their dream candidate!
+We want to see that you have researched your target role thoroughly, know what your target organisations are looking for and have thought about how you match up to this – in other words, you already have examples in the bag that make you their dream candidate!
 We also look for a strong commitment to self-improvement, such as your own identification of any gaps in your skill-set and how you are working pro-actively to fill them.
 Self-awareness and dedication towards personal growth is key throughout the career section.

 If you’ve been involved in anything interesting or unusual outside of the classroom which has helped shape you, shout about it!
 (Well, not literally, but do make it clear in your application!)
 We love to hear stories that show how you stand out from the crowd.
 Perhaps you have a strong desire to make a positive social impact and have been involved in a community project which enabled you to put this into practice, or maybe you’re an award-winning kickboxer who’s competed at a national level?
 These are the sorts of experiences we want to hear about and, often, the more unusual the better!